-Being attentive to your employees isn’t just investment into their careers but more so, your own business.
+Being attentive to your employees isn’t just an investment into their careers but more so, your own business.
 If you’re not willing to keep your employees happy and satisfied, can you really expect them to work harder or stick around?

 In this article, you’ll receive some useful guidance on what to do when it comes to encouraging your employees to invest more into the work they do for the company.

 Invest in their development both personally and professionally

 A recent survey found that 94% of employees would stay at the company longer if the company invested in their careers.
 Whilst not everyone is wanting to progress from their current role, there are a lot who want more encouragement and support from their employers.

 Investment isn’t just productive in a professional capacity but for their personal lives, outside of the workplace too.
 Consider what each of your employees would benefit from when it comes to what they’re after.
 It’s not something you can assume, so it’s good to set up 1-2-1 meetings and annual reviews to collaborate on their career progress and place in the organization.

 Communication is one of the most effective ways of engaging and understanding what your employee needs to thrive and find enjoyment within their working life.
 Career progression is worth prioritizing because the retention of staff can be challenging for many organizations.